zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Objective

-Obtain the name server names (from the NS records) and the IP addresses (from glue records) from from the delegation of the given zone (child zone) from the parent zone.
+Obtain the name server names (from the NS records) and the IP addresses (from glue records) from the delegation of the given zone (child zone) from the parent zone.
 Glue records are address records for [in-bailiwick] name server names, if any.
 Extract addresses even if the resolution goes through CNAME or DNAME.
-It is, however, not permitted for a NS record to point at a name that has a CNAME or DNAME, but that test iS covered by Test Case [DELEGATION05].
+It is, however, not permitted for a NS record to point at a name that has a CNAME or DNAME, but that test is covered by Test Case [DELEGATION05].

 IP addresses for [out-of-bailiwick] name server names are not extracted with this method.
 To get those use method [Get-Del-NS-IPs] or